What are diatonic scales in music?

 The semitones (B-C & G#-A) are separated by four whole tones, instead of the maximum three.

-These modified minor scales are so much part of our diatonic based major-minor system of music, though, that many music theorists class them as diatonic.
+These modified minor scales are so much part of our diatonic based major-minor system of music, though, that many music theorists class them as, or at least include them with diatonic scales.
 Others don't, and it's a source of ongoing academic debate whether to include them or not.